-ASPIRE offers majors in Business and Human Resources Management, Liberal Studies, Psychology, Organizational Leadership, and Christian Ministry Leadership at Simpson's northeast Redding campus.
+ASPIRE offers majors in Business Management, Liberal Studies, Psychology, Organizational Leadership, and Christian Ministry Leadership at Simpson's northeast Redding campus.
 Until now, each major has included six core classes that every student takes and six concentration classes exclusive to their major.

 Beginning this fall, the new ASPIRE format will continue to have 12 foundational courses while each majors will be strengthened with 10 solid concentration classes specific to their studies.
 These courses will be taught sequentially, with students entering the program as a cohort.

 "Because students stay with the same group throughout the program, they will develop a strong rapport with other group members, who will act as a support system through the completion of the degree," said Patty Taylor, ASPIRE director.
 "Students will find the networking opportunities that arise through participating in the program to be invaluable."

 Possible majors in the near future for the ASPIRE program include Early Childhood Education, Criminal Justice, and a step-up program for registered nurses to obtain their BSN.
 ASPIRE will also expand its programs with the 'blended learning' model, where students will take portions of a course inside a classroom and the remaining part online.